mHassan11/RandomScripts/README.md

 # RandomScripts
-Random Script I have written in day to day life.
-Saving them here so I dont have to browser multiple folders on my machine.
+Random Script I write in day to day life.
+Saving them here so I dont have to browse multiple folders on my machine for locating them in future.